 Understanding pH and Its Importance in Spa Water

-When pH levels fall outside this range, it can lead to various problems such as skin irritation, equipment corrosion, and compromised sanitizer effectiveness.
+Your spa’s pH level affects literally everything in your hot tub.
+When the pH drifts out of the ideal 7.2–7.8 range, it can lead to various problems such as skin irritation, equipment corrosion, and compromised sanitizer effectiveness.

 Understanding the importance of spa pH adjustment not only enhances the overall spa experience but also prolongs the lifespan of your spa equipment.